 Cloud computing has disrupted the traditional model of how payment systems are built and deployed.
 Cloud-native architecture allows you to scale quickly, powerfully, and cost-effectively.

-Continuous integration and continuous deployment (CI/CD) As part of DevOps practices, CI / CD enables teams to ensure that updates are released safely.
-Tools like Terraform and infrastructure as code, coupled with automated testing frameworks, keep environments in lockstep.
+Continuous integration and continuous deployment (CI/CD), as part of DevOps practices, enable teams to ensure that updates are released safely.
+Tools like Terraform and infrastructure-as-code, coupled with automated testing frameworks, keep environments in lockstep.

 These practices help maintain reliable systems and promote faster innovation within payment platforms.